-- Socks for girls navy blue, black, white or evergreen knee-length socks or tights. - Socks for boys navy, black, or white crew-length socks. - A solid-colored black or dark brown belt must be worn with pants (K-1st grade excluded). - Skorts/skirts/dresses must at least fingertip length - Shoes solid black or brown, leather/canvas, solid black or brown soles - Blue or black shorts should be worn under all skirts and dresses. - Upper School Students must wear solid black or brown, leather/canvas, solid black or brown soles every day.
-They should bring sneakers for PE days. - No boots of any length may be worn.
+- Socks for girls navy blue, black, white or evergreen knee-length socks or tights. - Socks for boys navy, black, or white crew-length socks. - A solid-colored black or dark brown belt must be worn with pants (K-1st grade excluded). - Skorts/skirts/dresses must at least fingertip length - Shoes solid black, brown, gray or white shoes - Blue or black shorts should be worn under all skirts and dresses. - Upper School Students must wear solid black, brown, gray or white shoes. - No Crocs or sandals/flip flops may be worn. - No boots of any length may be worn.